Berom people: Leaders

-The first chief Dachung Gyang assumed leadership from 1935 to 1941.
+The first chief Dachung Gyang of Riyom assumed leadership from 1935 to 1941.
 Under Dachung Gyang, the traditional institution was designated as the Berom Tribal Council composing of local chiefs within the Jos Native Authority.
 Its authority then only included mainly the Berom and excluded the chiefs of Buji, Naraguta, Jos and Bukuru.
 However, the government, in a Gazette of 7 February 1918, modified the list to include the Buji, Naraguta, Jos and Bukuru.

-The emergence of Da Rwang Pam (1947 to his death on 14 July 1969) saw the elevation of the head of the Tribal Council to the stool of the Gbong Gwom Jos.
+The emergence of Da Rwang Pam (1947 to his death on 14 July 1969 saw the elevation of the head of the Tribal Council to the stool of the Gbong Gwom Jos.

 Since 1969, the stool has been held by the following: